oneapi-src/oneTBB/Bazel.md

 }
 ```

-The expected output of this program is the current version number of oneTBB.
+The expected output of this program is the current version of oneTBB.

-Switch to the folder where you have created the above-mentioned files and run the binary via `bazel run //:Demo`.
+Switch to the folder with the files created earlier and run the binary with `bazel run //:Demo`.

 ## Build oneTBB using Bazel

-Run `bazel build //...` in the root directory of oneTBB.
+Run ```bazel build //...``` in the oneTBB root directory.

 ## Compiler support

-The Bazel build makes use of the compiler flag `-mwaitpkg` in non-Windows builds.
+The Bazel build uses the compiler flag `-mwaitpkg` in non-Windows* builds.
-This flag is supported by GCC 9.3, Clang 12, and newer versions of those tools.
+This flag is supported by the GNU* Compiler Collection (GCC) version 9.3, Clang* 12, and newer versions of those tools.

+---
+**NOTE**

-If you want to use the Bazel build in combination with earlier versions of GCC you should remove this flag since it will lead to errors during compilation.
+To use the Bazel build with earlier versions of GCC, remove `-mwaitpkg` flag as it leads to errors during compilation.

+---